What to Know About Getting a BSN Degree: Common Courses and Requirements

 Upon deciding to become a nurse, there is an established track to follow that streamlines the process.
 As such, pursuing a BSN includes the following steps:

-Earn a high school diploma or GED.
-Most four-year nursing programs require their students to have taken high school-level English, math, science, and social studies courses prior to acceptance.
+1. Earn a high school diploma or GED certificate.
+Most require their students to have taken high school-level English, math, science, and social studies courses prior to acceptance.

-Apply and gain admission into an accredited four-year BSN program.
+2. Apply and gain admission into an accredited four-year BSN program.
 It is critical that the academic institution is accredited.
+The Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN) accredited nursing programs.

 BSN Admission Requirements